| "The

 UPDATE ON RON DAVIES!

-On October 30, 2003, Ron died of a massive heart attack in the middle of the night before the paramedics arrived.
+On October 30, 2003, Ron died of a massive heart attack

 His wife, Chica Davies writes: